-A. Municipal Finance.
+- A. Municipal Finance.
 The city council is specifically authorized to regulate municipal finance and adopt ordinances, resolutions and orders within the municipal affairs of the City to the extent permitted to charter cities under the State Constitution.
-The City may in its discretion comply with state laws regulating municipal finance or avoid enactments of the State of California contrary to its ordinances the health, safety and general welfare of the community.
-The authority hereunder to enact fees and special taxes includes the ability to establish fees or taxes on new development such as truck intensive businesses having significant impacts on the operation and maintenance of streets, where a charge would be levied on trucks or truck handling stalls and the funds raised would be used for construction or maintenance of roadways, sidewalks and parkways, lighting, street infrastructure and related purposes.
+The City may in its discretion comply with state laws regulating municipal finance or avoid enactments of the State of California contrary to its ordinances - B. Taxes, Fees and Assessments.
+The City shall have the full power to enact any taxes, assessments, fees, or any other measures for the purpose of raising revenue which charter cities in the State of California may enact.
+The specific identification of a tax, fee, or assessment herein does not limit the general authorization provided in this Section 906. - C. Impact Fees.
+The City shall have the power to enact fees to mitigate impacts of development, or special business license fees or taxes, and to enter into development agreements with developers with mechanism to finance necessary infrastructure.
+Any restrictions on fees and taxes cannot restrict the City's reserved authority to legislate for the health, safety and general welfare of the community.
+The authority hereunder to enact fees and special taxes includes the ability to establish fees or taxes on uses such as truck intensive businesses having significant impacts on the operation and maintenance of streets, where a charge would be levied on trucks or truck handling stalls and the funds raised would be used for construction or maintenance of roadways, sidewalks and parkways, lighting, street infrastructure and related purposes.